josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 <hr>
 </details>

 **Because the company only has limited resources to address retention, it is critical to predict correctly which customers are likely to churn**.
-4 months ago, your team decided to develop a **machine learning model to predict which customers are likely to churn based on their recent behaviour so that they can be targeted for special offers.** Now the model is ready to be deployed and all production systems are wired up.
-You are getting ready to deploy the model and hopefully it will have a positive impact on the business: **lower churn, more revenue month over month**
+4 months ago, your team decided to develop a **machine learning model to predict which customers are likely to churn based on their recent behaviour so that they can be targeted for special offers.**

-## Step 1 of 7: Train the model using sample solution code
+## Pre-requisite: Train the model using sample solution code

 First, let's open the **code editor** on a browser using the link that we sent you.